 When the storm has passed, ensure the system is safe before turning on your HVAC system.
 First, make sure there are no signs of damage and get rid of any debris from around the equipment.
 Try to examine and verify there is no apparent harm to any of the refrigerant or electrical lines running from your AC.
 Call 912-208-2399 for a system inspection if appears there has been any damage or flooding to the air conditioning.
 Once you’ve had the system inspected by a professional to ensure safe operation, turn the heating and cooling system back on as soon as possible to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Coastal Service Experts and find out about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Coastal Service Experts and find out about our membership options to help keep your HVAC system in working order all year long.